Subgroup decomposition in $\text{Out}(F_n)$, Part IV: Relatively irreducible subgroups

-Proposition~\ref{PropSmallerComplexity} achieves these conclusions under the hypothesis that the positive laminations are weakly attracted to each other under forward iteration and the negative laminations are weakly attracted to each other under negative interation; for example, a generic leaf of $\Lambda^+_\phi$ is weakly attracted to a generic leaf of $\Lambda^+_\psi$ under positive iterates of $\psi$.
-Proposition~\ref{PropSmallerComplexity} has further hypotheses and conclusions designed to control geometric behavior, and to give quantitative control over the ``closeness'' of $\Lambda^+_\xi$ to $\Lambda^+_\psi$ and of $\Lambda^-_\xi$ to $\Lambda^-_\phi$.
+Proposition~\ref{PropSmallerComplexity} achieves these conclusions under the hypotheses that the positive laminations are weakly attracted to each other under forward iteration and the negative laminations are weakly attracted to each other under negative interation.
+Proposition~\ref{PropSmallerComplexity} has further hypotheses and conclusions designed to control geometric behavior, and to control the ``closeness'' of $\Lambda^+_\xi$ to $\Lambda^+_\psi$ and of $\Lambda^-_\xi$ to $\Lambda^-_\phi$.